 It does come at a price though and will be difficult to justify for most.

 At the time of writing there are 10 different water flossers available from Waterpik.
 That does not include the different coloured units.
 3 of these are cordless.

 Each of these have their own pros and cons.
 Some have more or less features, bigger or smaller tanks, more or less in the box.
 Many we have gone hands on with and reviewed.

 However, you probably want to know which are the best to go for.

-The best countertop option is the Waterpik WP-660 and perhaps unsurprisingly, it is too the winner of our roundup of the best water flossers.
+The best countertop option is the Waterpik WP-660 and, perhaps unsurprisingly, it is also the winner of our roundup of the best water flossers.

 It is the standard to beat.
 It offers all the desirable features.

 - Water control button on the handle

 - 10 pressure settings